Integrative thinking

-Integrative thinking is a field which was developed by Graham Douglas in 1986.
-He describes integrative thinking as the process of integrating intuition, reason and imagination in a human mind with the objective of developing a holistic continuum of strategy, tactics, action, review and evaluation.
-Integrative thinking may be learned by applying the SOARA (Satisfying, Optimum, Achievable Results Ahead) process to any problem.
-The SOARA Process facilitates associations between what may have been regarded as unrelated parts of a problem.
+Integrative thinking is a field that was developed by Graham Douglas in 1986.
+It is defined as the process of integrating intuition, reason, and imagination in a human mind to develop a holistic continuum of strategy, tactics, action, review, and evaluation.
+This may be achieved by applying the SOARA (Satisfying, Optimum, Achievable Results Ahead) process to any problem.
+The SOARA Process facilitates finding associations between what may have been regarded as unrelated parts of a problem.

 Definition used by Roger Martin

 Integrative thinking is a discipline and methodology for solving complex or wicked problems.
-That theory was originated by Roger Martin, Dean of the Rotman School of Management at the University of Toronto and collaboratively developed with his colleague Mihnea C. Moldoveanu, Director of the Desautels Centre for Integrative Thinking.
+The theory was originally created by Roger Martin, Dean of the Rotman School of Management at the University of Toronto, and collaboratively developed with his colleague Mihnea C. Moldoveanu, Director of the Desautels Centre for Integrative Thinking.

 The Rotman School of Management defines integrative thinking as: "...the ability to constructively face the tensions of opposing models, and instead of choosing one at the expense of the other, generating a creative resolution of the tension in the form of a new model that contains elements of the individual models, but is superior to each."